Observer Status at the United Nations

 This has been the outcome of a long process that was initiated by Portugal and was adopted unanimously by all member states.

-Participation at ILO & WIPO as an Observer
+Observer Status at ILO & WIPO

 - The International Labor Organization (ILO), a UN agency